crholm/raz.sh/data/blog/2025-05-02_the_mcp_bandwagon.md

 and how to inform the LLM/Agent about it.

 Things are moving really fast
-and Google recently released their orthogonal standard called [Agent2Agent](https://google.github.io/A2A).
+and Google recently released their own, as they claim, orthogonal standard called [Agent2Agent](https://google.github.io/A2A).
 MCP Server are being build ant published daily, and can be found at eg [mcp.so](https://mcp.so/) and [pulsemcp.com](https://www.pulsemcp.com/).

 However, I'm astonished by the apparent lack of grownups in the room.
-All the major players spend billions of dollars on training and tuning their models, just to turn around and, from what i can tell, have an intern write the documentation, providing bad sdks and on and on.
+All the major players spend billions of dollars on training and tuning their models, just to turn around and, from what I can tell, have an intern write the documentation, providing bad sdks and on and on.

-This seems to have continued when it comes to MCP and some very strange design decisions.
+This seems to have continued when it comes to MCP and some very strange design decisions, poor documentation and even wors specification the actual protocols.

 # Background